mixpanel/docs/pages/docs/other-bits/tutorials/migration-guides/migrating-to-mixpanel-from-amplitude.md

 ![Census Connection](https://user-images.githubusercontent.com/129823695/234812805-ded7dcef-9d47-4375-b52e-a229e4832477.png)

 We provide Mixpanel as a destination and setup guides for all of the most popular RETL tools:

 - [Census](https://docs.getcensus.com/destinations/mixpanel)
 - [Hightouch](https://hightouch.com/docs/destinations/mixpanel)
 - [Segment](https://segment.com/docs/connections/reverse-etl/)

+### Not sure where to start or need help?

+If you're unsure how you currently track data, or might want to consider tracking data differently as you migrate to Mixpanel, we recommend starting [here](https://mixpanel.com/blog/guide-to-choosing-your-data-architecture/).

+Mixpanel Customer Success and Support have been helping thousands of customers migrate from other tools to Mixpanel over the past decade.
+If you need help, just [reach out here](https://mixpanel.com/get-support) and we'll be ready to assist with advice specific to your situation.